-We generate revenues mainly from the sale of products, including construction of networks, from services for satellite-based communications networks and from providing connectivity services, Internet access and telephony, to enterprise, government and residential customers in Peru and Colombia under large-scale contracts that utilize both our own networks and also other networks that we install, mainly based on BOT contracts.
-These large-scale contracts sometimes involve the installation of thousands of VSATs or massive fiber-optic transport and access networks.
+We generate revenues mainly from the sale of products, including construction of networks, from services for satellite-based communications networks and from providing connectivity services, Internet access and telephony, to enterprise, government and residential customers under large-scale contracts that utilize both our own networks and also other networks that we install, mainly based on BOT contracts.
+These large- scale contracts sometimes involve the installation of thousands of VSATs or massive fiber-optic transport and access networks.
 Sale of products includes principally the sale of VSATs, hubs, SSPAs, low-profile antennas and on-the-Move / on-the-Pause terminals and the construction phase of large-scale projects.
 Service revenues include access to and communication via satellites, or space segment, installation of network equipment, telephone services, Internet services, consulting, on-line network monitoring, network maintenance and repair services.
 We sell our products primarily through our direct sales force and indirectly through resellers or system integrators.
 Sales consummated by our sales force and sales to resellers or system integrators are considered sales to end-users.

-In 2016 and 2015, our Services Division customer, FITEL, accounted for 34% and 11% of our revenues, respectively.
-In 2014, we did not have any customer that accounted for more than 10% of our revenues
+In 2017, 2016 and 2015, FITEL a Services Division customer, accounted for 28%, 34% and 11% of our revenues, respectively.